 A journal enables us to see what we’re doing, thinking, and feeling on matters that support our motivation.
 It’s almost like seeing yourself through another person’s eyes.
 You discover what’s going on inside your head when you write them down.

 Your thoughts, attitudes and goals become clearer when you can actually see them on paper.
 This shows what’s really important to you and helps you to maintain a positive attitude.

 Write down your successes and your failures.
 By doing this, you can analyze what went wrong and what went right.
 You can learn what lifted you to success and what gave you the motivation to do it.
 You also learn what lowers your motivation and what’s preventing you from succeeding.

-Make it fun and something you look forward to each evening when you make your entry.
+Make it fun and something you look forward to each morning or evening when you make your entry.
 The journal can be simply written on any paper or you might enjoy purchasing a colorful journal with pictures that you can associate with your goals.

 As you write in your journal, you’ll feel empowered to take charge of your life.
 Do you keep a motivational journal?
 I’m interested in any thoughts or comments that you have.

 If you find my content useful, I would appreciate it if you would share it with others!
 Feel free to use the share buttons below, or to add your comments to this post.
 I do respond to comments!